2020 NASCAR Gander RV & Outdoors Truck Series

 Sheldon Creed, the 2020 Gander RV & Outdoors Truck Series champion.

 Zane Smith finished second behind Creed in the championship and won the Rookie of the year honors.

 Brett Moffitt, the 2018 champion, finished third in the championship.

 Grant Enfinger finished fourth in the championship.

 Austin Hill won the Regular Season Championship, but finished sixth in the playoffs.

 Chevrolet won the Manufacturer's championship.

-The 2020 NASCAR Gander RV & Outdoors Truck Series was the 26th season of the third highest stock car racing series sanctioned by NASCAR in North America.
+The 2020 NASCAR Gander RV & Outdoors Truck Series was the 26th season of the pickup truck racing series sanctioned by NASCAR.
 The season began at Daytona International Speedway with the NextEra Energy 250 on February 14.
 The regular season ended with the ToyotaCare 250 at Richmond Raceway on September 10.
 The NASCAR playoffs ended with the Lucas Oil 150 at Phoenix Raceway on November 6, where Sheldon Creed won the championship over his teammates Zane Smith and Brett Moffitt in a 1-2-3 sweep for GMS Racing in the standings.
 ThorSport Racing driver Grant Enfinger finished fourth in the standings, the other driver to advance to the Championship 4.
 Austin Hill won the regular season championship and was the points leader for most of the season, but failed to advance to the Championship 4 and finished 6th in the standings.